-There are two main trails for hiking Mount Washington on the west side of the mountain – the Jewell Trail (easier, but longer) and the Ammonoosuc Ravine Trail (harder, but shorter).
-Each trail takes the average hiker around 5 hours one way to hike up or hike down Mount Washington.
+There are two main trails for hiking Mount Washington which start at Marshfield – the Jewell Trail (easier, but longer) and the Ammonoosuc Ravine Trail (harder, but shorter).
+Each trail takes the average hiker around 10 hours to ascend and descend Mount Washington.
+A 3rd trail also exists along the Cog Railway railroad tracks.
+This follows the route taken by the Crawford Bridle Path, one of the first trails up Mt.
+Washington.
+At less than 3 miles, this is the shortest trail in existence for summiting Mt.
+Washington.
 Remember, you are hiking at your own risk, so BE PREPARED!
 Trail maps, guide books & other hiking essentials are available for sale in our Marshfield Station Gift Shop.

 For expert Skiers, there is the option of skiing Mount Washington in the winter months.
-A lengthy hike is required to get to a point of being able to descend, so prepare for winter hiking along with making sure you have the skills and ability to ski down the mountain.
+A substantial hike in winter conditions is required to access the ski terrain, so be prepared for winter hiking and make sure you have the skills and ability to ski down the mountain.
 There is no first aid or other services available for skiers.
 There is more information on our Skiing the Cog Railway page!

 Hiker One Way Train Rides

-For people who choose to hike Mount Washington (and if you do, please make sure you are WELL EDUCATED and have all the required gear), we do offer the ability to take a One-Way Up or a One-Way Down on the Mount Washington Cog Railway.
+For people who choose to hike Mount Washington (and if you do, please make sure you are WELL EDUCATED and have all the required gear), we do offer One-Way Down tickets on the Cog Railway.
 Pricing information can be found on the Schedule & Tickets page.
 If you plan to take a One Way Down, make sure you return to the correct side of the mountain!

-- It’s never a guarantee the train makes it to the Summit.
-Inclement weather can happen at any time, and the last thing we want to do is leave you stuck up top!
+- We can never guarantee that a train is going to make it to the Summit.
+The weather can change rapidly and force us to limit operations to the Summit.
+The last thing we want to do is leave you stuck on the Summit!
 Always be prepared to hike back down just in case!

 - Trains stick to a strict departure schedule.
-If you are not on the top when the train departs, we still have to leave, and can’t promise there will be room on the next available trains
+If you are not on the Summit when the train departs you will get left behind, and there is no guarantee that there will be room available for you on another train.

 Hiker & Skier Parking at the Mount Washington Cog Railway Base Station

 We offer the ability to park your car in a safe, monitored location right next to the trail heads.
-Payment accepted is cash only and cars without a permit may be towed.
+Hikers parking cars in the Cog Railway parking lots without a permit may be towed.